 The ECs for the SoLID spectrometer are designed for high luminosity experiments.
-The expected luminosity and run time are 169 PAC-days at $10^{39}N\cdot {\rm cm}^{-2}{\rm s}^{-1}$ in the PVDIS configuration, 245 PAC-days at $10^{37}N\cdot {\rm cm}^{-2}{\rm s}^{-1}$ for the SIDIS experiments and 60 PAC-days for the J/Ψ experiment.
+The expected luminosity and run time are 169 PAC-days at $10^{39}N \cdot \text{cm}^{-2}\text{s}^{-1}$ in the PVDIS configuration, 245 PAC-days at $10^{37}N \cdot \text{cm}^{-2}\text{s}^{-1}$ for the SIDIS experiments and 60 PAC-days for the J/Ψ experiment.
 In the current design, the maximum radiation dose on the active material - scintillator and WLS fibers - in the calorimeter is significantly reduced by the use of the $2X_0$ lead plate in the preshower, and the lead blocks described in section 6 for the PVDIS configuration.
 Because of the use of lead blocks, the PVDIS configuration has been divided into higher and lower photon flux regions; each consists of thirty 6-degree azimuthal regions.

 The radiation dose inside the calorimeter was simulated using GEANT4 based simulations considering a wide range of energy and species for the background particles.
 The dose rates for the active material (scintillators and fibers) are shown in Figs. 95 and 96.
 The highest radiation region is at the front part of the calorimeter, including the preshower scintillator pad and the front scintillators of the Shashlyk calorimeter modules.
 The maximum integrated radiation level for the active material reaches 100 kRad for the PVDIS experiment and 20 kRad in the SIDIS and J/Ψ experiments, which leads to a total radiation dose of less than 200 kRad for all approved experiments.
-This dose level can be safely handled by the choice of scintillator and WLS fibers.
+Experience from LHCb shows light yield of their preshowers reduce by factor two at 200 kRad and factor five at 2 Mrad.
+Our own irradiation tests of preshower prototypes showed similar results at 200 kRad.
+While we are confident the current design will last 200 kRad, studies of the effect on the detector performance with reduced light yield is on-going.